dpays/dpay-desktop/README.md

-# dWallet - dPay Desktop Wallet
+# dPay Desktop Wallet

-Vessel is a lite wallet for the dPay blockchain that you can run on your desktop computer without needing to run the blockchain itself.
+dPay Wallet is a lite wallet for the dPay blockchain that you can run on your desktop computer without needing to run the blockchain itself.

 **This is experimental and messy software at the moment, please use with caution.**